-- 1. This heater may be installed using a single-wall connector (smoke pipe) or listed double-wall connector (see Mobile Home installation). - 2.
-Clearances to combustible surfaces and materials using single-wall connector are shown in Figure #7, page 12.
+- 1. This heater may be installed using a single-wall connector (smoke pipe) or listed double-wall connector (see Mobile Home installation). - Clearances to combustible surfaces and materials using single-wall connector are shown in Figure #7, page 12.
 Clearances may be reduced with various heat insulating materials.
 Consult local fire codes and authorities for approval. - 3.
 Alternately, for close clearances, use a listed double-wall connector.
-See Fig #6, page 12.
+See Fig #7 page 12.

-It is possible to store wood between the stove supports, underneath the unit.
+It is possible to store wood between the stove supports, underneath the unit but not recommended.
 The wood must not extend further forward than flush with the supports.

-Do not store paper or othe stove lighting devices within the pedestal area.
-Although this is possible it is not recommended.
-NOTE: Refer to local fire codes, CAN-B365 and NFPA 211 in the U.S..
+NOTE: Refer to local fire codes, CAN-B365 in Canada and NFPA 211 in the U.S..